 “This city has a healing pool.
 The restorative powers are legendary.
 We just need to take him up there and it’ll do the rest.
 They’re like springs directly tied to magical energy.
 If anything can purge Yunai magic, it’ll be the fountains.”

 “Fine,” Iliera said with a nod.

 She turned, focusing for the first time on the battle that was now raging all around them.
-The village was mostly on fire, save a few buildings here and there that had somehow escaped the destruction.
-The moonwell was near the village center, which meant almost all of Zalarnen’s forces stood between them.
+The citywas mostly on fire, save a few buildings here and there that had somehow escaped the destruction.
+The fountains were near the city center, which meant almost all of Zalarnen’s forces stood between them.